wp-plugins/child-theme-configurator/readme.txt

 5. Example of the Preview CSS Panel.

 == Changelog ==

+= 1.1.6 =
+* Added call to reset_updates() before update_option() to prevent serialization errors.

+= 1.1.5 =
+* Query/Selector panel now defaults to 'base'
+* Fixed bug causing background-image with full urls (http://) to be parsed as gradients
+* Fixed bug causing rule menu to throw error when selector has no rules

+= 1.1.4 =
+* Fixed sort bug in shorthand parser that was returning rules in wrong order

+= 1.1.3 =
+* Fixed bug that assumed lowercase only for theme slugs.
+(Thanks to timk)
+* Fixed update redirect to execute on first run

 = 1.1.2 =
 * Small bug fix to javascript (casting number to string)